-Recommendations for the participation in governance of faculty in contingent appointments must grow from the circumstances of higher education today, discussed above, and also from AAUP policies and principles, discussed in this section.
-The AAUP, along with other higher education organizations, has long asserted that academic freedom, due process, and faculty governance are indispensable to the mission of colleges and universities to serve the common good.
-Association policy statements provide the basis for guidelines to enable faculty holding contingent appointments to participate freely and effectively in college and university governance while being protected from threats of retaliation or intimidation arising from their governance or advocacy activities.
+Recommendations for the participation in governance of faculty holding contingent appointments must grow from the circumstances of higher education today, discussed above, and also from AAUP policies and principles, discussed in this section.
+The AAUP, along with other higher education organizations, has long asserted that academic freedom, due process, and shared governance are indispensable to the mission of colleges and universities to serve the common good.
+Association policy statements provide the basis for guidelines to enable faculty holding contingent appointments to participate effectively in college and university governance while being protected from threats of retaliation or intimidation.

-The joint 1940 Statement of Principles on Academic Freedom and Tenure, formulated with what is now the Association of American Colleges and Universities and endorsed by more than two hundred educational organizations and disciplinary societies, identifies the components of academic freedom for faculty as "full freedom in research and in the publication of the results"; "freedom in the classroom in discussing their subject"; and freedom to "speak and write as citizens," or freedom of extramural utterances.
-The 1940 Statement identifies tenure as the means by which academic freedom is best protected and outlines the safeguards of academic http://www.aaup.org/AAUP/pubsres/policydocs/contents/1940statement.htm.
-Another aspect of academic freedom implied in the 1940 Statement, but not stated explicitly, relates to faculty members' role in governance as "officers" of the institution.
-According to the Executive Summary of a 2009 AAUP report, which draws upon the Association's 1994 statement On the Relationship of Faculty Governance to Academic Freedom (discussed below), "The academic freedom of a faculty member pertains to both (1) speech or action taken as part of the institution's governing and decision-making processes (for example, within a faculty committee or as part of a grievance filing) and (2) speech or action that is critical of institutional policies and of those in authority and takes place outside an institution's formal governance mechanisms (such as e-mail messages sent to other faculty members)."
-"Executive Summary: Protecting an Independent Faculty Voice: Academic Freedom after Garcetti v.
-Ceballos (2009)," accessed June 17, 2012, http://www.aaup.org/AAUP/comm/rep/A/postgarcettireport.htm.
+The joint 1940 Statement of Principles on Academic Freedom and Tenure, formulated with what is now the Association of American Colleges and Universities and endorsed by more than two hundred educational organizations and disciplinary societies, identifies the components of academic freedom for faculty as "full freedom in research and in the publication of the results," "freedom in the classroom in discussing their subject," and freedom to "speak and write as citizens" (freedom in extramural utterances).3 The 1940 Statement identifies tenure as the means by which academic freedom is best protected and outlines the safeguards of academic due process that tenure affords.
+Thus, full-time faculty members should serve a probationary period not to exceed seven years; at the conclusion of this period, faculty who have met the institution's stated criteria should be granted "permanent or continuous tenure."
+The statement further identifies the procedural safeguards that accompany tenure.

-&lt;sup>3 AAUP, Policy Documents and Reports, 3,

-due process that tenure affords.
-Thus, full-time faculty members should be appointed to a probationary period not to exceed seven years; at the conclusion of this period, faculty who have met the institution's stated criteria should be granted "permanent or continuous tenure."
-The statement further identifies procedural safeguards to accompany termination prior to, or at the end of, this probationary period.

-Importantly for this report on faculty holding contingent appointments, the 1940 Statement asserts that a probationary faculty member "should have the academic freedom that all other members of the faculty have."
-Interpretive Comments appended to the statement in 1970 observe that "the 1940 Statement is not a static code but a fundamental document designed to set a framework of norms to guide adaptations to changing times and circumstances."
-The fourth Interpretive Comment, concerning extramural utterances, asserts that "Both the protection of academic freedom and the requirements of academic responsibility apply not only to the full-time probationary and the tenured teacher, but also to all others, such as part-time faculty and teaching assistants, who exercise teaching responsibilities."
-Thus, the 1940 Statement with its 1970 Interpretive Comments is careful to establish its adaptability to changing conditions and to apply its principles to faculty members beyond the full-time tenured and tenure-track faculty.
+Importantly for this report on faculty holding contingent appointments, the 1940 Statement asserts that a probationary faculty member "should have the academic freedom that all other members of the faculty have."4 Interpretive Comments appended to the statement in 1970 observe that "the 1940 Statement is not a static code but a fundamental document designed to set a framework of norms to guide adaptations to changing times and circumstances."
+The fourth Interpretive Comment, concerning extramural utterances, asserts that "[b]oth the protection of academic freedom and the requirements of academic responsibility apply not only to the fulltime probationary and the tenured teacher, but also to all others, such as part-time faculty and teaching assistants, who exercise teaching responsibilities."5 Thus, the 1940 Statement with its 1970 Interpretive Comments is careful to establish its adaptability to changing conditions and to apply its principles to faculty members beyond the full-time tenured and tenure-track faculty.

-The 1966 Statement on Government of Colleges and Universities, jointly formulated by the AAUP, the American Council on Education, and the Association of Governing Boards of Universities and Colleges, assigns to the various components of colleges and universities different weights in governance authority, depending upon the responsibilities of those components.
-So, for example, the statement assigns to faculty joint responsibility with the administration and the governing board in such areas as the formulation of general educational policy, planning, physical resources, budgeting, presidential searches, and external relations.
-However, because of its special responsibilities-and expertise-in the teaching and research duties of an academic institution, the faculty has "primary responsibility" for such matters as curriculum, subject matter and methods of instruction, research, and faculty status.
-Since faculty have primary responsibility over these matters, their decisions should only rarely be overridden by administrations and only for "compelling reasons which should be stated in detail."
-The statement observes that "[a]gencies for faculty participation in the government of the college or university should be established at each level where faculty responsibility is present.
-An agency should exist for the presentation of the views of the whole faculty."
+The Statement on Government of Colleges and Universities, jointly formulated in 1966 by the AAUP, the American Council on Education, and the Association of Governing Boards of Universities and Colleges, assigns to the various components of colleges and universities different degrees of authority in institutional governance, depending upon the responsibilities of those components.
+So, for example, the statement assigns to faculty joint responsibility with the administration and the governing board for the formulation of general educational policy, planning, physical resources, budgeting, presidential searches,